Nikos-Salichos/Web3-.NET/README.md

 # Smart Contracts in Solidity - C#
-Connect smart contracts with .NET
+Connect smart contracts with .NET through web APIs.

+Alt-Installation

 In order to compile a smart contract I am using visual studio code with solidity extension.
 After compilation I use ABI and bytecode from .json file.